quickwit-oss/quickwit/docs/getting-started/quickstart.md

 curl -o wikipedia_doc_mapper.json https://raw.githubusercontent.com/quickwit-inc/quickwit/main/examples/doc_mappers/wikipedia_doc_mapper.json
 ```

 The doc mapper defines three text fields: `title`, `body` and `url` and set two default search fields `body` and `title`, it means that a text search will by default search into these two fields.
-Please note that by default text field are indexed and tokenized.
+Please note that by default, text fields are indexed and tokenized.
 See the [doc mapper documentation](../reference/doc-mapper.md).

 And here is the complete doc mapper config: